Professor Jane Hodson

 My current area of interest is in the way in which dialects of English are represented in literature.
 In 2007 I was awarded a grant by the British Academy to explore the Geoffrey Bullough Collection, which is held by the University Library and contains many minor Victorian and Edwardian novels of interest for the study of dialect representation.
-Following on from this I was awarded a grant by the AHRC to undertake a two-year project on `Dialect in British Fiction 1800-1836'.
+In 2011 I was awarded a grant by the AHRC to undertake a two-year project on `Dialect in British Fiction 1800-1836'.

 My monograph, Dialect in Literature and Film, was published with Palgrave Macmillan in 2014.
-I am also editing a collection Dialect and Literature in the Long Nineteenth Century, which will be published by Ashgate in early 2017.
+In 2017 I edited a collection Dialect and Literature in the Long Nineteenth Century, with Routledge.

 I have an ongoing interest in the way in which Yorkshire English has been represented in film and literature over the past 200 years.
 In 2013 the University held an exhibition on 'Yorkshire Voices', displaying some of the archival material related to this topic in the University Library.

 I enjoy teaching on both the BA in English Language and Literature and the MA in English Language and Linguistics.
-My level three module ‘Dialect in Film and Literature’ builds on my research interests, and students on that module have worked with me to research representations of Yorkshire English and communicate it to local audiences.
+My level three module ‘Dialect in Film and Literature’ builds on my research interests, and students on that module have worked with me to research topics such as representations of Yorkshire English and dialect in Children's Literature, and to communicate their findings to general audiences.